Special routes of U.S. Route 24: Manitou Springs business loop

-U.S. Highway 24 Business (US 24 Bus.) is a business route of US 24.
+U.S. Highway 24 Business (US 24 Bus.) is a business route of US 24 in Manitou Springs, Colorado.
 US 24 Bus. travels along Manitou Avenue in its entirety, which is mostly a three-lane street.
 US 24 Bus. begins at an incomplete interchange with US 24 and proceeds due southeast toward downtown Manitou Springs.
 Almost immediately, the business route crosses over Rainbow Falls and Fountain Creek.
 The route also serves Pikes Peak southeast of the falls.
 After going through downtown Manitou Springs, the route meets US 24 at a tight partial cloverleaf interchange.
 The route ends abruptly after the interchange.

+Manitou Springs–Colorado Springs business route

 Goodland business loop

-U.S. Highway 24 Business (US 24 Bus.) is a business route of US 24.
+U.S. Highway 24 Business (US 24 Bus.) is a business route of US 24 in Goodland, Kansas.
 For the most part, US 24 Bus. travels along a former alignment of US 24.
 Also, the business route only travels through the outskirts of Goodland.
 US 24 Bus. begins at I-70/US 24/K-27 and travels north along K-27.
 After traveling for over 0.5 mi, US 24 Bus. turns east along what was once US 24.
 The business route then curves southward after traveling east for 1.8 mi.
 Just over 0.5 mi southward, the business route ends at another interchange with I-70/US 24.

+Kansas City business loop

+U.S. Route 24 Business (US 24 Bus.) is an unsigned business route of US 24 through Kansas City, Missouri, and is a former alignment of US 24.
+The route begins on the north side of the Downtown Loop and ends at I-435.
+Currently US 24 bypasses this route using I-435 and I-70.